Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: STACKELBERG GAME-BASED INCENTIVE MECHANISM FOR VEHICULAR METAVERSE

-In order to incentivize workers to join the CDC rendering task actively, the MSP ${P_i}$ gives the reward to workers who contribute to the metaverse services.
-The reward is classified into two kinds, i.e., base reward ${{\cal R}_{base}}$ and competition reward ${{\cal R}_{com}}$.
+In order to incentivize workers to join the CDC rendering task actively, the MSP ${P_i}$ gives the reward to workers that contribute to vehicular metaverse services.
+The reward contains two kinds, i.e., base reward ${{\cal R}_{base}}$ and competition reward ${{\cal R}_{com}}$.
 The workers who participate in the CDC rendering task can receive the reward ${{\cal R}_{base}}$.
-The workers whose average task execution time is less than or equal to the average task execution time of the $K$-th worker can receive the reward ${{\cal R}_{com}}$.
+The workers whose average task execution time is no more than the average task execution time of the $K$-th worker can receive the reward ${{\cal R}_{com}}$.
 Similar to the analysis in \cite{c3}, we assume that the task execution time of workers follows a uniform distribution, where $\frac{{{T_w}}}{{{T_{\max }}}} \in \left( {0,1} \right)$, and ${{T_{\max }}}$ is the maximum value of the task execution time.
 The normalized task execution time of workers are ranked and represented by its order statistics, which are expressed as ${T_{1,N}},{T_{2,N}}, \ldots ,{T_{N,N}}$. ${T_{K,N}}$ is the $K$-th highest execution time among $N$ workers.
-The cumulative distribution function of the normalized task execution time is $F\left( T \right) = T$, and the probability density function of the normalized task execution time is $f\left( T \right) = 1$.
-Based on the order statistics, the probability density function of ${T_{k,N}}$ is expressed as
+The cumulative distribution function of the normalized task execution time is $F\left( T \right) = T$.
+The probability density function of the normalized task execution time is $f\left( T \right) = 1$.
+Based on the order statistics, the probability density function of ${T_{k,N}}$ is given as